github/docs/content/actions/using-github-hosted-runners/about-github-hosted-runners.md

 ---
 title: About GitHub-hosted runners
-intro: '{% data variables.product.prodname_dotcom %} offers hosted virtual machines to run workflows.
-The virtual machine contains an environment of tools, packages, and settings available for {% data variables.product.prodname_actions %} to use.'
+intro: '{% data variables.product.prodname_dotcom %} offers hosted runner images to run workflows.
+The runner image contains an environment of tools, packages, and settings available for {% data variables.product.prodname_actions %} to use.'
 redirect_from:
   - /articles/virtual-environments-for-github-actions
   - /github/automating-your-workflow-with-github-actions/virtual-environments-for-github-actions